toku191423/test_app_6/README.md

-1. Complete Ruby on Rails Developer
+1. First test repo on the Complete Ruby on Rails Developer cource by tomoya